jmm0468/3_getdata-016_proj/CodeBook.md

 ## Column 3: Variable

 Feature names from the raw file "features.txt".
 Only those feature names that contained either "mean" or "std" in their name have been retained, while the others have been discared.
+There are 79 feature names that are retained.

 ## Column 4: Mean Value